Company Reg. No. 23002/059/060

 A stable environment tends to make everything easier.

-With the current leadership, there is an expectation—perhaps a cautious one—that systems will become more efficient.
+With the current leadership, there is an expectation—perhaps a careful one—that systems will become more efficient.
 This could mean:

 • Better coordination across tourism services